V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Lightly secure the Z stop part with an M5 Screw and nut.
  * The nut gets pressed in from the YZ plate face.
- * Start with the assembly in teh low postion this will get adjusted later.
+ * Start with the assembly in the low position, this will get adjusted later.

 ![!LR4 yz assm](../img/lr4/yze5.jpg){: loading=lazy width="600"}